-- any contract between the School and its staff or the parents of pupils; - · the School's policy on taking, storing and using images of children and staff; - the School's CCTV policy; - the School's retention of records policy; - the School's safeguarding, pastoral, and health and safety policies, including as to how concerns or incidents are recorded; and - the School's IT policies, including Acceptable Use Policy, eSafety Policy and Bring Your Own Device policy.
+- Any contract between the School and the parents of pupils; - The School's policy on taking, storing and using images of children; - The School's CCTV policy; - The School's retention of records policy; - The School's safeguarding, pastoral, and health and safety policies, including as to how concerns or incidents are recorded; and - The School's IT policies, including Acceptable Use Policy, eSafety Policy and Bring Your Own Device policy.

-Anyone who works for, or acts on behalf of, the school (including staff, volunteers, governors and service providers) should also be aware of and comply with the School's data protection policy, which also provides further information about how personal data about those individuals will be used.
+Anyone who works for, or acts on behalf of, the school (including staff, volunteers, governors and service providers) should also be aware of and comply with the School's data protection for employees' policy, which also provides further information about how personal data about those individuals will be used.